microsoft/PowerPlatformConnectors/certified-connectors/Dynamics365FraudProtection/Readme.md

 # Title

-Microsoft Dynamics 365 Fraud Protection provides merchants the capability to assess e-commerce transactions for fraudulent activity, if the risk of attempts to create new accounts and attempts to log in on merchant’s ecosystem are fraudulent
+Microsoft Dynamics 365 Fraud Protection provides merchants the capability to assess e-commerce transactions for fraudulent activity if the risk of attempts to create new accounts or attempts to sign in to the merchant’s ecosystem are fraudulent.

 ## Publisher: Publisher's Name